signalfx/splunk-otel-collector/docs/beta-definition.md

 The OpenTelemetry Collector project is currently in beta with a defined [roadmap to GA](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/ga-roadmap.md).
-Splunk OpenTelemetry Connector is beta in part because it is a distribution of the OpenTelemetry Collector.
+Splunk OpenTelemetry Collector is beta in part because it is a distribution of the OpenTelemetry Collector.

 ## Is Splunk support provided in beta?

 Yes.
-Customers that use Splunk OpenTelemetry distributions, such as Splunk OpenTelemetry Connector, can receive direct help from Splunk support even while the distributions are in beta.
+Customers that use Splunk OpenTelemetry distributions, such as Splunk OpenTelemetry Collector, can receive direct help from Splunk support even while the distributions are in beta.
 Customers are free to use the core OpenTelemetry OSS components (several do!) and Splunk will provide best effort guidance for any issues experienced.
 Only Splunk OpenTelemetry distributions are in scope